tvishabhatt/sky_Scrapper_weatherapp/README.md

 🔄 Dynamic Updates: Auto-refresh for the latest weather data.
 🎨 Clean UI Design: Easy-to-use interface with a focus on user experience.
 📅 5-Day Forecast: Get an overview of weather trends for the coming days.
-🌞 Theme Adaptation: UI adjusts based on weather conditions (e.g., sunny, rainy).
+🌞 Theme Adaptation: UI adjust based on user selecr theme.

 Screenshots 📸